 Crossing the bridge over river Kwanza is funny.
 At the beginning of the bridge are 2 huge street bumps.
 The aim of street bumps is to prevent cars from driving too fast, but they are huge.
 If the vehicle has a low suspension or is going too fast, the bump can seriously damage the car.

 The Kwanza river is the largest, exclusively Angolan river.
 In the riversides, you can spot crocodiles.
 We never saw one but saw monkeys several times.

-The Kwanza river is the largest exclusively Angolan river, in the riversides, you can spot crocodiles.
-We never saw one, but already saw monkeys.
-In the early hours of the day the river and the bay give us a stunning view.
-A few years ago there was a war tank at that end of the bridge, remaining of the civil war, they must have removed it because it wasn´t there anymore.
+The river and the bay give us a stunning view in the early hours of the day.
+A few years ago, there was a war tank at the end of the bridge, remaining of the civil war; they must have removed it because it wasn´t there anymore.

-Roughly 50 km after Kwanza River we passed the beaches of Sangano and Cabo Ledo which are great beaches for day trips or weekends out of Luanda (we will post about this later).
-The sights to Benguela normally are very dry, but at this time of the year during the raining season, it is surprisingly green.
-You can find a lot of “imbondeiros” or Baobab Trees, typical African tree that has an impressive large trunk.
+The sights on this road trip from Luanda to Benguela are usually very dry, but at this time of the year, during the rainy season, it is surprisingly green.
+You can find a lot of “imbondeiros” or Baobab Trees, typical African tree that has impressively large trunks.